MAGGIE'S CHELTENHAM II

 Thus connectedness with nature is an elemental need which we all depend on.
 Such is the philosophy behind the landscapes and gardens of Maggie’s Centres and included in the new design at Maggie’s Cheltenham.
 Here the aim has been to create a space for calm relaxation and distraction away from the difficulty that is illness.

-Blossom and wild flowers, chosen to bloom from early spring through to late autumn , bring joy and restfulness to visitors and have the additional benefit of providing bees, and a wide range of insects, with both pollen and nectar.
-A refuge for all.
+The overall intent is to create a microcosm of calm and interest in this highly urban environment.
+Trees and plants chosen to bloom from spring through to late autumn bring joy and restfulness to visitors and have the additional benefit of providing foraging sources for bees and other insects.